tomasgunn/afx2lg/src/distribution/readme.txt

 NOTE: This is the third update of this utility.
 Still TODO: Add version information!

-This package contains two AxeFx II utilities for Windows and Mac.
+This package contains three AxeFx II utilities for Windows and Mac.

 afx2lg:
     A simple utility to update and generate setup files for